Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 It is identified by its distinctive orange and black coloring, which has earned it its nickname of “The Laugher” due to the resemblance of its pattern to a laughing face.

-This species is often found near wooded areas and can reach up to 1.5 inches long.
-Its wingspan is usually around 2.3 inches.
+This species is often found near wooded areas.
+It can reach up to 1.5 inches long and has a wingspan of around 2.3 inches.

 The Laugher Moth feeds on various plants, such as dandelions, brambles, and dogwoods.